dfds/dojo/workshops/kafka-deep-dive/4/README.md

 ![](img/02.png)

-With our Message model and helper utiltiies in place, we can begin using it in our *KafkaProducer* already.
+With our Message model and helper utilities in place, we can begin using it in our *KafkaProducer* already.

 Let us create a test Event, that will function as our Payload in a Message.